hivelocity/hivelocity-cloud-controller-manager/docs/developers/development.md

 > go mod tidy
 ```

-Run the unittests:
+Run the unit tests:
 ```
 > make test
 ```

-## Hivelocity API Key.
+## Hivelocity API key.

-You need an API Key to access the Hivelocity API.
+You need an API key to access the Hivelocity API.

-You find more docs about accessing Hivelocity with Go in the [Hivelocity Go Client](https://github.com/hivelocity/hivelocity-client-go)
+You find more docs about accessing Hivelocity with Go in the [Hivelocity Go Client](https://github.com/hivelocity/hivelocity-client-go).

 ## Submitting PRs and testing